spack/spack-tutorial/tutorial_configuration.rst

 build dependencies, but it's also important to know how to do this manually for packages that Spack cannot yet detect.

-On these systems we have a pre-installed zlib.
+On these systems we have a pre-installed Perl.
 Let's tell Spack about this package and where it can be found:

 .. code-block:: yaml